Amsterdam/pseudomat/README.md

 Currently the project consists of a Django app with REST API for managing projects and users, and a file pseudonymize.py which does the actual pseudonymization of a data file.
 These two are not yet linked together.
 There is also a command line interface to do the pseudonymization, cli.py.

 ## OIDC authentication
 The Django app authenticates a user against a configured OpenId Connect provider (OP).
-Provide the configuration for the OP as environt variables.
+Provide the configuration for the OP as environment variables.
 An example is given in env_example.sh

 ## Installation for local development
 Add your configuration for the OP in a file env.sh in the root of your project.
 See env_example.sh for an example.
 Then: